Vismaya-2003/Sea-urchin-detection/README.md

 3. **Preprocessing:**
    - Images were preprocessed to normalize lighting variations and enhance contrast.

 **Note:** The full dataset is not included in this repository due to size and licensing constraints.
-For access to the dataset, please refer to the [NIOT Data Access Instructions](#) or contact the dataset provider.
+For access to the dataset, contact the dataset provider.

 ## Proof of Concept